 Our local school offer details the provision that we provide within the school and the services that we access in order to appropriately meet the needs of all children, including those with additional needs and disabilities.

-All staff and governors are involved in monitoring and evaluating the provision provided and are collectively responsible for the successful implementation of the offer to ensure success and achievement for all pupils.
+Staff are involved in monitoring and evaluating the provision provided and are collectively responsible for the successful implementation of the offer to ensure success and achievement for all pupils.